Creating an anti-racist future

 We ran a summit to discuss what an anti-racist future for Birmingham might look like:

-We heard the voices of young people who want to grow up in a city which is free from racism:
+We heard from young people who want to grow up in a city which is free from racism:

 We heard from white leaders in the city about their strategies for taking accountability to progress anti-racism in their organisations: